Caring for Enteral Tubes

 Question 1 of 3

-True or false: Enteral feeding can be used in addition to oral intake.
+True or false: Enteral feeding can be used for a person with a dysfunctional GI tract.